Skip to content

 Fields

-• tr: Tracking algorithm object.
+• tr: Tracking error constraint estimator.

-• err: Tracking error value.
+• err: Tracking error tolerance.

 • alg: Tracking formulation algorithm.